 6. Select every element constituting the menu and group them together (cmd+g on Macs, ctrl+g on PCs; or button in the top menu).
 For easy future reference, change the group’s name “Drawer.”

 7. Time for interactions.
-Left-click on the hamburger icon and from the properties manager menu choose “interactions” with the “click (tap)” trigger and “add advanced animation” instead of “action.”
+Left-click on the hamburger icon and from the properties manager menu choose “interactions.”
+There click for more options and select “Advanced” as your chose effect with “click (tap)” set as the trigger.
 That’s your first step to a great navigation drawer.

 8. In the advanced animations editor, select all of the elements and drag them to the left.
 The far right edge of the menu should touch the edge of the 320px-width canvas.